-Although there were two other photographers named G H Ford during the cabinet card era, the G H Ford of Manchester, MI, seems the be the photographer for this card.
-No records found ever put him outside the Ann Arbor area.
+Although there were at least, two other photographers named G H Ford during the cabinet card era, the G H Ford of Manchester, MI, seems the be the photographer for this card.
+No records found so far put him outside the Ann Arbor area.

 George Herbert Ford